VDA 5050 Explained – An Overview of the Evolving AGV Communication Standard Updated for 2026

 What does it cover – in general?

-VDA 5050 proposes a standard of communication between an AGV fleet manager (software) and any compliant AGVs being operated on-site.
+VDA 5050 proposes a standard of communication between an AGV fleet manager (software) and any compliant mobile robots being operated on-site.

-Since it describes communication between two entities – AGVs and a fleet manager – VDA 5050 will need to be implemented at both ends of this communication channel (i.e., within the fleet manager and within the AGVs themselves) in order to function correctly.
+Since it describes communication between two entities – AGVs/AMRs and a fleet manager – VDA 5050 will need to be implemented at both ends of this communication channel (i.e., within the fleet manager and within the vehicles themselves) in order to function correctly.

 The first version/revision of VDA 5050 covered the act of sending a command to an AGV.
-The latest version, 2.0, adds two additional functionalities:
+Version 2.0 added two additional functionalities:

 - Sending ‘actions’ from the master control to individual vehicles (e.g. slow down, lift fork).